 Although Iran's nuclear activities need to be curtailed, it is judged that Israel does not have a well-assured success level for bombing Iranian nuclear enrichment facilities and should not attempt it unilaterally.
 This lack of assurance derives from uncertain aimpoint locations particularly at Fordow, and from inadequate earth penetration by current explosive ordnance.
-Additionally, Israel would have to overfly nearby sovereign countries to reach Iranian targets with hundreds of sorties, risk air defense attrition both en route and within Iran, and would probably require aerial refueling.
-The needed over-flight permissions are unlikely to be granted and refueling assistance is doubtful.
+Additionally, Israel would have to overfly nearby sovereign countries to reach Iranian targets with hundreds of sorties, risk air defense attrition both en route and within Iran, and would probably require aerial refueling assistance.
+The needed over-flight permissions are unlikely to be granted and refueling help is doubtful.

 The consequences to Israel of a failed attack would be significant both domestically and in terms of international reaction.
 Even a successful attack would have to be substantiated, a difficult undertaking.
 Controversy would accompany the aftermath of any attack, successful or not.
 Substantiation of attack results requires definitive on-the-ground verification, and even that would be interpreted in terms of delay time and not program termination.
-Overall, the judgment rendered herein is that Israel should not attempt unilateral destruction of Iranian nuclear facilities by aerial bombing.
+Overall, the judgment rendered here is that Israel should not attempt unilateral destruction of Iranian nuclear facilities by aerial bombing.

 However, non-attack also has consequences.
 Aside from the fact that a rogue nation will probably accumulate a nuclear stockpile, the most significant consequence is that the ongoing nuclear arms competition in the Middle East continues and may get out of control.
 To mitigate this, the United States should intensify diplomatic efforts to constrain Saudi Arabia, Turkey and Jordan from pursuing in-house nuclear weapons development.
 Concurrently, it should not take American military action against Iran off the table.
 To further dissuade Iran from pursuing its nuclear program, the international community should renew and extend diplomatic efforts, and strengthen economic sanctions.
+These actions represent current policy.
+Unfortunately, in the long term, they will probably fail.